plbrault/weasleyjs/README.md

 import { lazyLoad } from 'weasley';
 import weasley from './weasley.js';

-const awesomeModule = lazyLoad(require.resolve('./awesomeModule.js')).asObject; // The module to be tested
+// Lazy-load the module to be tested const awesomeModule = lazyLoad(require.resolve('./awesomeModule.js')).asObject;

-const myAwesomeMock = {
+// Create a mock for a dependency of the module const myAwesomeMock = {
   doSomethingAwesome: sinon.spy(),
 };